 - the effectiveness of this search (using a scale from 1 to 3 for instance)

 Track your ideas.
 While discovering profiles matching your search, you'll ultimately think of other sources or keywords.
 Write them all down into a backlog.
-Consider it your sourcing checklist.
+Consider it as your sourcing checklist.

-You'll most likely be sourcing for several weeks on the same role and/or you might get back to the same search in the future.
+You'll most likely be sourcing for several weeks on the same role, and/or you might get back to the same search in the future.
 Keeping track of your experiments and their efficiency will save you lots of time in the future.